All Souls Novena from November 1st – 8th.

 - All Souls’ Day Nov.
 2 – Plenary Indulgence (Grant #29.1.2): A plenary indulgence is granted the faithful who, on All Souls’ Day (or according to the judgment of the bishop, on the Sunday preceding or following it, or on the solemnity of All Saints), devoutly visits a church or an oratory and recites an Our Father and the Apostles Creed.

-Please keep in mind that an indulgence is granted to the faithful who devoutly visit a cemetery and pray for the dead (even if the prayer is only mental) during the entire month of November 2021 (this year only).
+Please keep in mind that an indulgence is granted to the faithful who devoutly visit a cemetery and pray for the dead (even if the prayer is only mental).
 A plenary indulgence, applicable only to the Souls in Purgatory, is also granted to the faithful, who piously visit a church or a public oratory on All Souls Day.
 In visiting the church or oratory, it is required that one Our Father and the Creed be recited.

 Both of these indulgences are granted under the normal conditions, i.e., one must be baptized and in the state of grace, be free from an attachment to sin, go to confession within 20 days, receive Holy Communion on the day you visit the cemetery or church, and offer prayers for the intentions of the Holy Father (a Creed and an Our Father will suffice).

 Thy Will be done, on earth as it is in Heaven.
 Give us this day our daily bread.

 And forgive us our trespasses,

 as we forgive those who trespass against us.

 In the name of the Father and of the Son and of the Holy Spirit.
 Amen.

 and in Jesus Christ, His only Son, our Lord: